Harrison Bader Player Props: Yankees vs. Orioles

 Harrison Bader At The Plate

-- Bader is batting .290 with two triples, five home runs and two walks.
+- Bader has two triples, five home runs and two walks while batting .274.

-- Bader enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .263 with two homers.

-- He has hit a home run in five games this year (26.3%), homering in 6.8% of his plate appearances.
+- He has homered in 25.0% of his games this year, and 6.5% of his plate appearances.

-- Bader has an RBI in nine of 19 games this season, with multiple RBI in six of them.
+- Bader has had an RBI in nine games this year (45.0%), including six multi-RBI outings (30.0%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run nine times this season (47.4%), including one multi-run game.
+- In nine of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.